 Since its launch in 2012, almost £7 billion of cloud and digital services have been purchased using the G-Cloud framework.
 How does CCS engage the wider public sector to use the framework?

-We have brought on board new Strategic Business Managers to help us engage with the wider public sector and assist customers.
+We have brought on board new Strategic Business Managers to help us engage with all public sector organisations and assist customers.
 As well as investing in additional headcount, we’re helping our customers by providing resources including framework webinars and guidance documents, advice through blogs, news articles and whitepapers, as well as our presence at industry events.

 By the time of publication there will have been over £7 billion spent through G-Cloud with over £1 billion of that coming from the WPS.
 We want to carry on engaging with the WPS to further understand the needs of the market and adapt future iterations of G-Cloud.